koliqi/imx23-olinuxino/README.md

       o Press 'w' to write  the partitions to the card and exit the fdisk

-Createting the SD raw partition image
----

-Create and fill with zeros the image file sd_mmc_bootstream.raw with 4
-blocks of 512 byes each:

-$: dd if=/dev/zero of=sd_mmc_bootstream.raw bs=512 count=4

-Append the boot stream file imx23_linux.sb to the file sd_mmc_bootstream.raw

-$: dd if=./imx23_linux.sb of=sd_mmc_bootstream.raw ibs=512 seek=4 conv=sync,notrunc

-Write the file to the boot partition on the 1st partition /dev/sdb1:

-$: sudo dd if=sd_mmc_bootstream.raw of=/dev/sdb1
+4.)
 Installing rootfs
 ---
-For now, rootfs is not populated.
+In this example SD disk is recognized as /dev/sdb.
 Format the second partition on the SD card:

 $: sudo mkfs.ext3 /dev/sdb2